k8s-school/k8s-school-labs/content/1_Labs/networkpolicy.en.md

-# Create network policy
+## Play with network policy

 Look at the [official documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/#the-networkpolicy-resource) and at the [examples](https://github.com/ahmetb/kubernetes-network-policy-recipes)

+### Prevent all ingress connections

-1. Add a rule which prevents all ingress connections in the namespace
+Add a rule which prevents all ingress connections in the namespace

 {{%expand "Solution" %}}
 apiVersion: networking.k8s.io/v1